-IP TAKE: The Majestic Realty Foundation grants to eight geographic areas, including Los Angeles.
-Amounts are mostly modest, but there's opportunities to be had across all giving areas.
+IP TAKE: This funder makes grants to eight geographic areas, including Los Angeles.
+Amounts are mostly modest, but there are opportunities to be had across all grantmaking areas.

-PROFILE: Founded in 2002, the Majestic Realty Foundation is the philanthropic arm of Majestic Realty, a real estate development firm that specializes in building business parks “that serve communities.”
-By extension, it built a foundation to further “enhance the quality of life” in those communities, with the recognition that “needs were growing rapidly,” by focusing on five “key investment areas”: Youth, Education, Family, Health and Violence Prevention.
+PROFILE: Founded in 2002, the Majestic Realty Foundation is the philanthropic branch of Majestic Realty, a real estate development firm that specializes in building business parks “that serve communities.”
+By extension, the firm built a foundation to further “enhance the quality of life” in those communities, with the recognition that “needs were growing rapidly,” by focusing on five “key investment areas”: Youth, Education, Family, Health and Violence Prevention.

 The Majestic Realty Foundation has an open LOI, inviting submissions year-round.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).